- Sat, Mar 13Remote Workshop

 - Mon, Sep 23Kansas City Repertory TheatreSep 23, 2019, 7:00 PM – Oct 25, 2019, 11:00 PMKansas City Repertory Theatre, 4949 Cherry St, Kansas City, MO 64110, USAKANSAS CITY REPERTORY THEATER B. Dunn Movement will be working with director, Khanisha Foster this season at KCRT.
 They will take on Ntozake Shange's 1975 original choreo-poem, “For Colored Girls Who Have Considered Suicide /When the Eainbow is Enuf."

 We have made two additions to our EIE Team!
-We welcome Lainey Bowers, who has danced with B. Dunn Movement on past projects, and Nadia Muhammad, recent CalArts graduate.
+We welcome Sydney Jacobs-Wilburn, who has worked with B. Dunn Movement on past projects, and Nadia Maryam, recent CalArts graduate.
+Learn more about both dancers on the Company Dancers page.

 ARTIST IN RESIDENCE